cimmanon/mysqlnothx/README.md

 In addition to porting these column types to their closest compatible PostgreSQL data type, it has fixes for the following cases:

 * CHAR(0) and VARCHAR(0) converts to CHAR(1)

+# TODO

+List of features I'd like to add.

+* Addressing time zone differences between source and destination (not sure if this is reasonable)
+* Fixing out of bounds dates (eg. February 31st)